Blazexsam27/strat-eng/README.md

 ## Conclusion
 The architecture of OpenOpt-RiskEngine is designed to be modular and extensible, facilitating the development and integration of new features while maintaining a clear separation of concerns among different components.
 This structure supports both the core functionalities of risk assessment and the flexibility needed for backtesting trading strategies.

+Copyright (c) 2025 Sanju Raj Prasad

+This software is provided for educational and research purposes only.

+Commercial use, live trading, signal selling, or monetization of any kind is strictly prohibited without explicit written permission.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.